ManimCommunity/manim/docs/source/contributing/documentation.rst

 * Examples should be brief yet still easy to understand.

-* Examples don't require the ``from manim import *`` statement, this will be added automatically when the docs are build```
+* Examples don't require the ``from manim import *`` statement, this will be added automatically when the docs are built.

 * There should be a balance of animated and non-animated examples.

 - As manim makes animations, we can include lots of animated examples; however, our RTD has a maximum 15 minutes to build.
 Animated examples should only be used when necessary, as last frame examples render faster.

 - Lots of examples (e.g. size of a plot-axis, setting opacities, making texts, etc.) will also work as images.
 It is a lot more convenient to see the end product immediately instead of waiting for an animation to reveal it.

-* Examples should not have comments in the code.
-Explanations should be added outside of the example code.

 * Please ensure the examples run on the current master when you contribute an example.